- This hackathon is free of charge!

 - Build something new.
 You may reuse code for specific components, but recycling an entire project is not okay.

 - Projects will be judged on awesomeness.
 Decisions made by the judges are final.

 - The event rules can be accessed here.

 This hackathon is open to:

-- Anyone awaiting entry into an educational institution (including NSFs and PhD candidates)
+- Anyone awaiting entry into an educational institution (including NSFs and PhD candidates) and stays in Singapore

 - A team must have at most 4 members.

 - Teams are formed only after your individual registration is accepted.